Theory, Analysis, and Best Practices for Sigmoid Self-Attention: Experiments

-\paragraph{Mitigating Large Attention Norms} We train a single layer AR transformer block (E=3072, D\_FF=12288) on the realnews split of C4 \citep{DBLP:journals/jmlr/RaffelSRLNMZLL20}.
-We train for $2^{16}$ steps using a batch size of 6 and max sequence length of 4096 using a single cycle cosine learning rate (LR) schedule without weight decay. $\sigmoidattn$ initially underperformed $\softmaxattn$ when using absolute sinusoidal (SinCos) (\cref{fig:rope_vs_sincos}) or relative (\cref{fig:rope_vs_rope}) positional embeddings (PE), which we attribute to high initial attention Frobenius norms, $\lVert \sigma(\mQ \mK^T / \sqrt{d}) \mV \rVert$.
-A corresponding evolution of the attention distribution and sparsity can be seen in Appendix \cref{fig:attn_evolve} and \cref{fig:attn_metric_evolve} on a synthetic task.
-To address these larger attention norms, we propose: (a) using ALiBi \citep{DBLP:conf/iclr/PressSL22} whose relative bias moves initial attention logit mass to the zero region under the sigmoid activation, producing equivalent train negative log-likelihoods (\cref{fig:rope_vs_alibi}); or (b) set the attention logit bias $b$ to a negative offset proportional to the sequence length, $b \propto -\ln n$ (see \cref{sec:attn_bias_ablation} for an ablation on $b$).
-This enables the usage of other PE techniques like RoPE~\citep{DBLP:journals/ijon/SuALPBL24} (\cref{fig:rope_vs_rope_b-10}). \paragraph{LayerScale} To validate the need for LayerScale, we follow \citet{DBLP:journals/corr/abs-2309-14322} to quantify the impact on stability.
-All models are trained with RoPE with $b \propto -\ln n$, using AdamW \citep{loshchilov2017decoupled} on the realnews split of C4 with $(\beta_1,\beta_2)=(0.9, 0.95)$, $\eps=10^{-8}$, $wd=0$, batch size 24, maximum token sequence length of 512 from the T5 tokenizer \citep{DBLP:journals/jmlr/RaffelSRLNMZLL20}, cosine LR schedule of $2^{14}$ steps including a linear warmup of $2^{10}$ steps.
-Models have $n_{\text{heads}}=\kappa$, $n_{\text{layers}}=2\times \kappa$, $d_{\text{model}}=64\times \kappa$ and $d_{\text{feed-forward}}=256\times\kappa$ for a scaling value $\kappa\in\{1,2,4,8,16\}$ leading to models with $\{2.2, 4.9,15.0,67.0,440.0\}M$ trainable non-embedding parameters.
-Following \citet{DBLP:journals/corr/abs-2309-14322}, we sweep learning rates $\eta\in \{3\times 10^{-4}, 1\times 10^{-3}, 3\times 10^{-3}, 1\times 10^{-2}, 3\times 10^{-2}, 1\times 10^{-1}, 3\times 10^{-1}\}$.
-LR sensitivity is defined as $\mathbb E_{\eta\in[a,b]}\left[\min(\ell(\mathcal A(\eta)),\ell_0)-\ell^*\right]$ where $\ell(\mathcal A(\eta))$ is the loss achieved by the learning algorithm $\mathcal A$ with LR $\eta$, $\ell_0$ is the loss at initialization, and $\ell^*$ is the loss achieved by the best LR.
-LayerScale is initialized at $10^{-4}$.
-Unlike vision tasks, where LayerScale \emph{improves performance} (\cref{fig:imagenet_top_1_ablations}-a), in LM, we observe that $\softmaxattn$ slightly benefits from LayerScale, while the performance of $\sigmoidattn$ remains largely unaffected. \paragraph{Stability with QK Norm} \Cref{thm:regularity} indicates that the Jacobian of $\sigmoidattn$ has favorable properties compared to $\softmaxattn$.
-We explore this by repeating the analysis of \citet{DBLP:journals/corr/abs-2309-14322}, as described in the LayerScale analysis, to investigate the impact of QK norm \citep{DBLP:conf/icml/0001DMPHGSCGAJB23}.
+\paragraph{Stability with QK Norm} To explore the stability of $\softmaxattn$ vs. $\sigmoidattn$ we repeat the analysis of \citet{DBLP:journals/corr/abs-2309-14322}, as described in the LayerScale analysis, to investigate the impact of QK norm \citep{DBLP:conf/icml/0001DMPHGSCGAJB23}.
 For language modeling, both $\sigmoidattn$ and $\softmaxattn$ exhibit sensitivity to learning rate changes without QK norm.
 However, incorporating QK norm significantly stabilizes performance (\cref{fig:qk_norm_ablation}).
 In vision tasks, $\sigmoidattn$ demonstrates robustness with and without QK norm (\cref{fig:imagenet_top_1_ablations}-a) and without the need for $n^{-\alpha}$ normalization from \citet{wortsman2023replacing}.\footnote{We ablate multiplicative sequence length scaling in more detail in \cref{sec:appendix_normalization}.} \paragraph{Multi-query attention (MQA)} In \cref{fig:imagenet_top_1_ablations}-b we explore MQA \citep{DBLP:journals/corr/abs-1911-02150} for vision using only one head for $\{ \mK, \mV \}$.
 We find that both $\sigmoidattn$ and $\softmaxattn$ perform equally well with or without multiple heads even at the small scale of ViT-B/16. \paragraph{Activation Function Ablations} As in \citet{wortsman2023replacing}, various activation functions, when combined with LayerScale and QK norm, perform equally well for vision tasks (\cref{fig:imagenet_top_1_ablations}-c).
 However, for sequence-critical tasks like ASR, activation functions such as ReLU pose instabilities and underperform.
 In the same figure, we also compare to the ReLU$^2$ proposal from \citet{DBLP:conf/icml/HuaDLL22} and find that it underperforms without LayerScale and QK norm.